 7. Add Some Compound Exercises

-Compound exercises are exercises that work on multiple muscle groups at once.
+Compound exercises work on multiple muscle groups at once.
 Adding compound exercises to your resistance band workout can help you get the most bang for your buck.

 Some good compound exercises to try include: